YPEJ series frequency conversion speed regulation electromagnetic braking three-phase asynchronous motor

 3. The release device is external, and manual release is flexible and convenient;

-4. Insulation class is F;
+4. Insulation class F;

 Operating Conditions